rahulrai-in/thecloudblog/tcb/content/post/Monitoring Health of ASPNET Core Background Services with TCP Probes on Kubernetes/index.md

 ## Simulating Health Check Failure

-Navigate to the `CustomHealthCheck` class and update the code as follows to simulate unhealthy state of service.
+Navigate to the `CustomHealthCheck` class and update the code as follows to simulate an unhealthy state of service.

 ```cs
 public Task<HealthCheckResult> CheckHealthAsync(HealthCheckContext context,